DeniseGH/BDT_project_RiskProfiling/README.md

 # BDT_project_RiskProfiling
-To see the project go in the origin brench
+> *NOTE*: if you want to see the project go in the origin brench !!